Rhonda Bletsch

 Selected Articles

 • “The Last Temptation of Christ: Scorsese’s Jesus among Ordinary Saints,” In Scorsese as Theologian.
 Studies in Religion and the Arts.
 Edited by Christopher B. Barnett and Clark J. Elliston.
-(Leiden: Brill Academic, forthcoming).
+(Leiden: Brill Academic, 2019).

 • “American Slavery, Cinematic Violence, and the (Sometimes) Good Book,” In Bible and Film Handbook.
 Edited by Richard Walsh.
 (London: Bloomsbury, 2018).